|

 Muslim event opened in Britain on Saturday, October 25,

+with the focus of promoting multiculturalism.
 "Global Peace and Unity conference is by far the largest

 event of its kind in Europe and may be in the West as a